 - The severity of your breakouts.
 Both ingredients are intended for mild breakouts, and they can take several weeks to take full effect.
 Benzoyl peroxide, though, might show some benefit as an emergency spot treatment.

 - Your activity level.
 If you’re active during the day, sweat can transfer benzoyl peroxide to your clothing and stain it.
-You may consider using related products at night only or using salicylic acid instead.
+You may consider using related products only at night or using salicylic acid instead.

 - Your overall skin health.
 Salicylic acid is milder and may not aggravate sensitive skin as much as benzoyl peroxide.